ggarberich/ggarberich.github.io/README.md

 ### Biden Transition Data

-This is a project that visualizes transition data from the Trump administration to the Biden administration
+This is a project that visualizes transition data from the Trump administration to the Biden administration.

 To view the project click [here](https://ggarberich.github.io/Biden%20Transition%20Data%20/).